 We know that this is a difficult time for so many people who have been affected by the impact of Coronavirus.
 There are lots of schemes and benefits available to help.

-- Furlough scheme extended until 31st April 2021
+- Furlough scheme extended until end September 2021

-The furlough scheme has been extended until 31st April 2021
+The furlough scheme has been extended until the end of September 2021

 You DON'T need to have been furloughed before to take part.
 However you do need to have been on your employer's PAYE payroll on 30 October to be eligible.
 And, if you were made redundant or left your job since 23 September, you could be rehired and furloughed.